 If you try researching the topic, you might come across the Vaccine Safety Commission.
 They clearly have an agenda and are very one-sided.
 They also only mention 50 unpublished papers, even though these are published works that can be found on PubMed and other websites.
 The AAP may have chosen not to include them, however, this is most likely based on something else, such as the study being evaluated as low quality or not meeting their criteria.
 Also, the AAP is only one society, many others like the CDC or European Commission may have looked at them.

-Here are some studies that I found particularly interesting so far:
+Here are some studies that I found particularly interesting:

 My Criticisms of the Vaccination (and Medical) System